-In May 2020, the vocal ensemble Cantus will celebrate its 25th anniversary.
+In May 2020, the vocal ensemble Cantus celebrated its 25th anniversary.
 Lauded as the “premier men’s vocal ensemble in the United States” by Fanfare magazine, Cantus began in 1995 as a student group at St. Olaf College in Minnesota.
 Among its founders was tenor Brian Arreola.

 In 1998, the year Arreola graduated from St. Olaf, having majored in cello and voice, he and his 11 singing mates decided to take Cantus on the road.

 “We drove up and down the east coast, playing festivals and churches,” he recalls.
 “We paid ourselves what we would have made flipping burgers.”

 The success of that summer tour inspired the men to establish Cantus as a non-profit and become one of the few full-time professional vocal ensembles in the country, with numerous recordings and awards to its credit.

 Arreola stayed with Cantus for a decade, but as he entered his early 30s, the seven months on the road each year became wearying, so he entered graduate school at Indiana University, where he earned his Doctor of Music.
 In his final year of graduate school, a lecturer position in the UNC Charlotte Department of Music opened, and he joined the faculty, becoming assistant professor of voice soon thereafter.
 His wife, cellist Mira Frisch (they had met as students at St. Olaf and married in 2008), had joined the department previously.

 In his first year of teaching, Arreola began directing the Opera Workshop program, which gives students training in opera performance.
 “I feel it’s really important to create those opportunities.
 We have a lot of talent here.”